jbmitch/transit-gateway/connecting-vpcs-classic-infrastructure.md

 You can set up access to your IBM Cloud classic infrastructure with only one transit gateway in your IBM Cloud account.
 {: tip}

 All subnets of the VPC and classic network will be connected to your transit gateway, so it's important that the subnets do not overlap.
 When creating VPCs that are intended to be connected to a transit gateway, create them with non-overlapping prefixes and unique subnets.
 All subnets in a VPC are shared in the classic infrastructure VRF, which uses IP addresses in the `10.0.0.0/8` space.
 To avoid IP address conflicts, do not use IP addresses in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
-To view a list of your classic infrastructure subnets, see [View all subnets](/docs/infrastructure/subnets?topic=subnets-view-all-subnets){: external}.
+To view a list of your classic infrastructure subnets, see [View all subnets](/docs/infrastructure/subnets?topic=subnets-view-all-subnets).
 {: tip}

 In order to use the transit gateway capability with your classic infrastructure, your account must be enabled for virtual routing and forwarding (VRF).
 For information on enabling your account for VRF, refer to [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).